Mawlamyinegyun

-Mawlamyinegyun (မော်လမြိုင်ကျွန်း; also spelt Moulmeingyun and known as Mawgyun), is a town in the Ayeyarwady Region of south-west Burma.
+Mawlamyinegyun (မော်လမြိုင်ကျွန်း; also spelt Moulmeingyun and known as Mawgyun), is a town in southern Ayeyarwady Region in south-west Myanmar.
 It is the seat of the Mawlamyinegyun Township in the Labutta District.
+The town is situated in the delta of the Irrawaddy River.
+The town lies at the confluence of the Razudai and Tonle Rivers and is subdivided into 13 urban wards.